rishabh1jain1/temp/README.md

   - *NETWORK_ID* is the fixed Network ID where you want to put your VMs into. *NETWORK_NAME* is the name of that network.
 It can be obtained using the *Networks* button present on the side bar in Horizon.

-  - Fill other Openstack Cluster related settings.
+  - Fill other Openstack cluster and project related settings - *OS_AUTH_URL* and *OS_TENANT_NAME*.
+Tenant name is the your cluster project name.

   - **Please note that OS_PASSWORD is not your Cisco Cloud Account password**.
 Its an API key that can be generated from the Horizon dashboard.
     1. Open Horizon.